Interview Guide May 06

 - Strong bias to action, creative problem-solving mindset, and proactive communication

 - An advanced degree in a quantitative domain such as Computer Science, Machine Learning, Statistics, Operations Research, or similar.
-Masters and PhD is a plus but not required
+A masters and PhD is a plus but not required

 - Proficiency with ML and data analytics technologies such as Spark, Airflow, TensorFlow, etc.